Eugene Meyer (financier)

-Eugene Isaac Meyer (October 31, 1875 - July 17, 1959) was a prominent American banker, businessman, financier, and newspaper publisher.
-His most notable public service role was as the fifth chairman of the Federal Reserve, a position he held from 1930 to 1933.
+Eugene Isaac Meyer (October 31, 1875 - July 17, 1959) was an American banker, businessman, financier, and newspaper publisher.
+He was the fifth chairman of the Federal Reserve from 1930 to 1933.
 Meyer purchased The Washington Post in 1933, and was its publisher from 1933 to 1946, with the paper staying in his family throughout the rest of the 20th century.
 He was the first president of the World Bank Group from June to December 1946.

-His daughter, Katharine "Kay" Graham, took the Post over in 1963 and remained its titular head until her death in 2001.
+His daughter, Katharine Graham, was the titular head of The Washington Post from 1963 until her death in 2001.

 Early life and education

 Meyer was born in 1875 to a Jewish family in Los Angeles, California, descended from a long line of rabbis and civic leaders.
 He was one of eight children of Harriet (née Newmark) and Marc Eugene Meyer.
 His mother was the daughter of Joseph Newmark, an early Jewish activist and rabbi in Los Angeles.
 He grew up in San Francisco.
 He attended the University of California, Berkeley, but dropped out after one year.
 He later enrolled at Yale University, where he earned a bachelor's degree in 1895, and a Doctorate of Law.